woodfrog/tf_notes/basics/README.md

 		keep_dims is useful for operations like normalization, since we have to compute the sum of entries along some axises a		nd then applying elementwise multiplication.

+- tf.gather

+	gather(
+	    params,
+	    indices,
+	    validate_indices=None,
+	    name=None
+	)

+	Gather slices from params according to indices. indices should be an integer tensor of any dimension, but usually 0-D or 1-D.
+	The output has the shape indices.shape + params.shape[1:]